sukaito94/campus-print-gateway-2/linux-gateway/README.md

 # Linux Gateway

 The Linux Gateway is the central authority of the Campus Print Gateway system.
-It receives print data from Windows, temporarily spools documents, coordinates per-job user confirmation through Windows Helper, validates accounts using MySQL, records print logs, and submits confirmed jobs to CUPS.
+It receives print data from Windows, temporarily spools documents, coordinates per-job user confirmation through Windows Helper, validates accounts using PostgreSQL, records print logs, and submits confirmed jobs to CUPS.

 ## Role in the System